seanrreid/learnatomicdesign/src/posts/post-1.md

 excerpt: Learn Atomic Design (and move beyond Bootstrap) will be taught live in Athens, GA starting June 6th...
 ---

+**UPDATE:** The start date for the class has been changed.
+More information here: http://learnatomicdesign.com/blog/update-date-change-for-four-athens-class

 It's finally here!

 **Learn Atomic Design (and move beyond Bootstrap)** starts on June 6th.